awsdocs/amazon-efs-user-guide/doc_source/performance.md

 Provisioned Throughput mode is available for applications with high throughput to storage \(MiB/s per TiB\) ratios, or with requirements greater than those allowed by the Bursting Throughput mode\.
 For example, say you're using Amazon EFS for development tools, web serving, or content management applications where the amount of data in your file system is low relative to throughput demands\.
 Your file system can now get the high levels of throughput your applications require without having to pad your file system\.

 Additional charges are associated with using Provisioned Throughput mode\.
 Using Provisioned Throughput mode, you're billed for the storage that you use and for the throughput that you provision above what you're provided\.
 The amount of throughput that you are provided is based on the amount of data stored in the Standard storage class\.
-For more information about EFS storage classes, see [EFS Storage Classes](storage-classes.md)\.
+For more information about EFS storage classes, see [EFS storage classes](storage-classes.md)\.
 For more information on pricing, see [Amazon EFS Pricing](https://aws.amazon.com/efs/pricing/)\.

 Throughput limits remain the same, regardless of the throughput mode you choose\.
 For more information on these limits, see [Amazon EFS Quotas That You Can Increase](limits.md#soft-limits)\.